 The intentional act of killing oneself.

-Assisting a suicide or an attempted suicide is against the law in Australia, and would remain against the law after a voluntary assisted dying law is passed.
+Assisting a suicide or an attempted suicide is against the law in Australia, and remains against the law under existing voluntary assisted dying legislation.

 Palliative Care is healthcare that aims to relieve the suffering of patients, but not cure them.
 It is provided for patients in all disease stages, including those undergoing treatment for chronic diseases, and patients who are dying.
 The practice is often combined with hospice care, which provides palliative care specifically for the dying, while focusing on comfort rather than medical intervention.
 It includes a range of treatments that relieve a person’s pain or suffering.
 It can include medical, physical, mental and spiritual comfort for both patients and their carers.
-The word ‘palliative’ comes from the Latin word palliare, which means 'to cloak'.
-So it comes to mean alleviate or even, disguise, the pain of dying.
-The central credo of palliative care is ‘we shall neither prolong nor hasten death’.
+The central credo of palliative care is ‘to neither prolong nor hasten death’.

-This doctrine makes intention in the mind of the doctor a crucial factor in judging the moral correctness of the doctor’s action in treating a patient.
+The doctrine of double effect is integral to the practice of TPS.
+It makes intention in the mind of the doctor a crucial factor in judging the moral correctness of the doctor’s action in treating a patient.
 The effect is that if a doctor is tending to someone who cannot be restored to health, the doctor can give the patient medication which may have the unintended consequence of helping them die more quickly, provided that the doctor’s actual intention is to ease suffering.
-What the doctor must not do is give them medication with the intention of helping them die – even if only death will end their suffering.
+What the doctor must not do is give the person medication with the intention of helping them to die – even if only death will end their suffering.
 This doctrine protects doctors where they are charged with hastening the death of patients.

-This doctrine leads to the dubious conclusion in the case of terminal sedation (see below) that it is permissible to kill someone slowly as a side effect of pain relief but not intentionally, painlessly and peacefully.
+This doctrine leads to the dubious conclusion in the case of TPS that it is permissible to kill someone slowly as a side effect of pain relief but not intentionally, painlessly and peacefully at the request of a terminally ill, mentally competent person who has satisfied the eligibility criteria under the Act.

 NIL BY MOUTH